Come si determina lo spessore dei filati: guida completa al titolo Nm

 • how yarn thickness is determined

-• why two yarns with the same Nm can appear different
+• why two yarns with the same Nm can seem different

 The Nm (Metric Number) indicates how many meters of yarn there are in 1 gram of weight.